 Brewhouse Music & Grill offers locally made beer from Rome City Brewing, live music, and bar bites.
 Jefferson’s Restaurant is another favorite, where you can write your name on a dollar bill to put on the wall.
 Their wings are a popular choice.

 Honeymoon Bakery is where to get your sweet fix after dinner out.
-Neighboring Harvest Moon Cafe is also delicious.
-Don’t forget to stop by River Dog Outpost for a pint by the river or Swift and Finch for coffee.
+The neighboring Harvest Moon Cafe is also delicious.
+Don’t forget to stop by Cosmic Dog Outpost for a pint by the river or Swift and Finch for coffee.

 Hawthorn Suites by Wyndham Rome is more than your average hotel.
-Located downtown, this building used to be an 1890s warehouse and still has the original floors and brick walls.
+Located downtown, this building used to be a 1890s warehouse and still has the original floors and brick walls.

 Summerville

-Summerville, Georgia is made up of less than 5,000 residents.
+Summerville, Georgia, is made up of fewer than 5,000 residents.
 Founded in 1838 as the Chattooga County seat, it was named because it was a popular summer resort town.

 Howard Finster’s Paradise Garden was the home of the visionary artist.
 Explore his property, which is covered in over 40,000 pieces of art.